snowflakedb/ArcticTraining/projects/sequence-parallelism/INTEGRATION.md

 sequence_parallel_size: 8
 ```

+## DataLoader

+Currently Ulysses Sequence Parallelism requires samples that use `position_ids` and not `attention_mask`.
+If your implementation already does that, there is nothing to change.

+Down the road we might figure out how to make it work with `attention_mask` but at the moment it doesn't work how HF Transformers has it implemented (because we are sharding batches).

 ## trainer super class

 In theory nothing needs to be changed here, but to explain how we plug sp here: